karmasta13/learning-station/66-days-of-data/README.md

 >  🗓️ &nbsp; Date: 2023-03-07  &nbsp; &nbsp;| &nbsp; &nbsp; 🔖 &nbsp; Resource: [An Intuitive Guide to Data Visualization in Python](https://www.analyticsvidhya.com/blog/2021/02/an-intuitive-guide-to-visualization-in-python/)

 <p align="justify">
-Today I took a break from statistics and revisited the different types of charts and visualizations that can be used to effectively present data.
+Today I revisited the different types of charts and visualizations that can be used to effectively present data.
 Good visualizations can help us understand and interpret data better.
 I reviewed various charts such as bar chart, pie chart, dot plot, box plot, histogram, line chart, scatter plot, heat map and data map, and also their implementation in Python.
 </p>

 ---